twcau/OfficeSpaceManager/README.md

 - ✅ **Verbose session logging and input capture via `-LogVerbose` flag**
 - ✅ **Robust error handling and user acknowledgement for all critical failures**
 - ✅ **Proactive Exchange Online connection and first-time setup enforcement**
+- ✅ **All connection routines are robust, session-reusing, and provide clear diagnostic output for Exchange, Teams, and Places.**
+- ✅ **All cmdlets and scripts use approved PowerShell verbs for discoverability and linter compliance.**
+- ✅ **Project is fully linted with PSScriptAnalyzer; all code changes validated for compliance.**

 ---